 📖 How our friends and people around us influence us and suggests getting rid of naysayers

 📖 Sometimes it’s better to be happy than right (this is the tough one)

-Since this first purchase made I’m officially hooked on audiobooks!
-I listen to them when I drive, clean, walk dogs and every other spare minute that I can find to feed my brain.
+Since this first purchase was made I’m officially hooked on audiobooks!
+I listen to them when I drive, clean, walk dogs, and every other spare minute that I can find to feed my brain.
 How cool is that?!

 My latest audio purchase was Girl, Stop Apologizing: A Shame-Free Plan for Embracing and Achieving Your Goals by Rachel Hollis.
 I love this book.
 It’s eye-opening and makes you stop, think and re-evaluate because so many of us aren’t living up to our full potential.
 We so often feel a tugging on our hearts for something more, but we’re afraid of embarrassment, being far from perfection or not being enough.
 THIS BOOK IS A WINNER!
 One of my favourite quotes from it is…

 “I believe we can change the world.
 But first, we’ve got to stop living in fear of being judged for who we are.”

 At the moment I’m reading, The Biology of Believe by Dr Bruce H Lipton on my kindle.
 It’s a fascinating book about his ground-breaking work in the field of new biology and when you read it, it will forever change how you think about thinking.

 Through Dr. Lipton’s research, as well as other leading-edge scientists, stunning new discoveries have been made about the interaction between our mind and body and the processes by which cells receive information.
 It shows that genes and DNA don’t control our biology and that instead, DNA is controlled by signals from outside the cell, including the energetic messages emanating from our thoughts.
 He uses simple language, humour and illustration which makes it easy to understand.